aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

-List of available Apache Kafka Connect connectors
+List of available Apache Kafka® Connect connectors
 =================================================

-The following connectors can be used in any Aiven for Kafka services with Kafka Connect enabled.
+The following connectors can be used in any Aiven for Apache Kafka® services with Apache Kafka Connect enabled.

 Source connectors